rails/webpacker/README.md

 Webpacker makes it easy to use the JavaScript pre-processor and bundler [Webpack v5](https://webpack.js.org/) to manage application-like JavaScript in Rails.
-It coexists with the asset pipeline, as the primary purpose for webpack is app-like JavaScript, not images, CSS, or even JavaScript Sprinkles (that all continues to live in app/assets).
+It can coexist with the asset pipeline, leaving Webpack responsible solely for app-like JavaScript, or it can be used exclusively, making it also responsible for images, fronts, and CSS as well.

-However, it is possible to use Webpacker for CSS, images and fonts assets as well, in which case you may not even need the asset pipeline.
-This is mostly relevant when exclusively using component-based JavaScript frameworks.

 **NOTE:** The master branch now hosts the code for v6.x.x.
 Please refer to [5-x-stable](https://github.com/rails/webpacker/tree/5-x-stable) branch for 5.x documentation.